 Umpires for the State Final Tournaments will be assigned by the IHSA Office.
 Coaches of participating schools and registered officials will have an opportunity to assist the IHSA Office in ranking officials who are being considered for this assignment.
-Each official will be paid a \$544.00 flat fee and Head Official \$125 per day plus up to three nights lodging at a hotel designated by the IHSA Administrator and 30 cents per mile for each mile over 70 miles for one round trip.
+Each official will be paid a \$280.00 flat fee and Head Official \$125 per day plus up to two nights lodging at a hotel designated by the IHSA Administrator and 30 cents per mile for each mile over 70 miles for one round trip.
+All post season officials will be paid by the IHSA Office through ArbiterPay.